dokku/dokku/docs/deployment/application-management.md

 - SSL certificates will not be copied to the new app.
 - Port mappings with the scheme `https` and host-port `443` will be skipped.

-> Warning: If you have exposed specific ports via docker-options, or performed anything that cannot be done against multiple applications, `apps:clone` may result in errors.
+> Warning: If you have exposed specific ports via `docker-options` plugin, or performed anything that cannot be done against multiple applications, `apps:clone` may result in errors.

 By default, Dokku will deploy this new application, though you can skip the deploy by using the `--skip-deploy` flag: